 - Combine Indian restaurant spice mix powder, tandoori masala and salt in a small bowl.
 This is your spice mix.

-- Combine the almond and coconut powder with enough water to get to the texture of coconut milk or heavy cream.
+- Combine the almond and coconut milk powder with enough water to get to the texture of coconut milk or heavy cream.

 - Dilute the tomato paste with enough water to get to the consistency of passata.